STOCKPORT, CHESHIRE, ENGLAND

 The streets of new terrace houses were appearing at a staggering rate.
-On a crisp, sunny day at the end of last autumn, Nancy had walked up the side of the valley, through the fields along Lord Lane to the west of Hillgate, right up to Weaver’s Row to visit an elderly woman she knew who came from Enniskillen in County Fermanagh, her birthplace in Ireland.
-Then she’d strolled back towards Upper Hillgate to visit her sister-in-law, Betty Elliott on her way home.
-She’d been amazed at the many streets and houses which had not been there six months earlier.
+On a crisp, sunny day at the end of last autumn, Nancy had left young Sammy with Brigitte McNamara and had walked up the side of the valley, through the fields along Lord Lane to the west of Hillgate, right up to Weaver's Row to visit an elderly woman she knew who came from Enniskillen in County Fermanagh, her birthplace in Ireland.
+Then she'd strolled back towards Upper Hillgate to visit her sister-in-law, Betty Elliott, on her way home.
+She'd been amazed at the many streets and houses that had not been there six months earlier.
 There was a whole new town being built there.
 She knew Nan and Billy were planning on finding lodgings there after they were wed.

 All the young people wanted to be in the new part of Stockport and she wondered what the appeal was.
-But then, when she and John were young they had not wanted the old ways, either.
-They had wanted a new way of living, a better way which is why they’d left Ireland and come to England.
-When they’d found the cottage on Lower Hillgate, they felt they’d already come up in the world, for it was larger than the tiny low roofed cottage they’d shared with the other Elliotts in Enniskillen, and back then they’d still had the hillside behind them to grow vegetables and keep poultry before High Street had been built and the hillside covered in houses and factories.
+But then, when she and John were young, they had not wanted the old ways either.
+They had wanted a new way of living, a better way, which is why they'd left Ireland and come to England.
+When they'd found the cottage on Lower Hillgate, they felt they'd already come up in the world, for it was larger than the tiny low roofed croft they'd shared with the other Elliotts in Enniskillen, and back then they'd still had the hillside behind them to grow vegetables and keep poultry before High Street had been built and the hillside covered in houses and manufactories.
 She supposed that Nan and Billy felt the same way about moving to one of the modern terrace houses in the new town.